 Degrees and Certifications:

 I was born and raised in Tucson, Arizona, but have traveled far and wide.
 I have visited 11 different countries, and have journeyed extensively throughout the continental United States and the Hawaiian islands.
 My most recent travels took me through the Northwestern US, into Canada where I skied for the first time, and my usual summer trips to see friends and family in Las Vegas, Texas, and Florida.

 I received my Bachelor's degree in Education from Prescott College in 2000, and my Master's degree in Educational Leadership from NAU in 2003.
 I also completed administrative certification and over 90 hours of training in working with high potential students and twice exceptional learners.

-This is my eighteenth year at Wilson and I have a wide range of experience teaching Language Arts, Math, Science, and Social Studies to students in grades 5 through 8.
-I am thrilled with the subjects I am teaching this year: 6th grade Math and Humanities
+This is my nineteenth year at Wilson and I have a wide range of experience teaching Language Arts, Math, Science, and Social Studies to students in grades 5 through 8.
+I am thrilled with the subjects I am teaching this year: 6th and 7th Grade Math.

 I spent two summers in the early 2000s conducting research with a scanning electron microscope as part of the Materials Science & Engineering Department at the University of Arizona.
 I also spent the summer of 2010 training with NMSU and NASA, facilitating a group of middle school students who submitted a science experiment to NASA and won a spot on a rocket launched into Earth's atmosphere.
 I have been able to meaningfully integrate my personal experiences with language, math, and science into the regular classroom setting.

 I am looking forward to another awesome year at Wilson!